Rangers Sports Network: Carriage

 The Rangers pursued a multi-platform approach, including direct-to-consumer options, and partnerships with television providers in the team's home market.
-The team has reached agreements with Astound, AT&T, Charter Spectrum, DirecTV (including DirecTV Stream), FuboTV, GEUS Fusion TV, and Vyve Broadband, to distribute RSN to their subscribers via part-time channels.
-Games will stream on Victory+, with RSN available through a paid package priced at $100 per-season, or at no additional charge to authenticated subscribers of television providers who carry RSN.
+The team has reached agreements with Astound, AT&T, Charter Spectrum, DirecTV (including DirecTV Stream), GEUS Fusion TV, and Vyve Broadband, to distribute RSN to their subscribers via part-time channels.

+In March 2025, Fubo announced an agreement with the Rangers Sports Network, allowing Fubo to stream all available Texas Rangers games over its service, including both pre- and post-game broadcasts.

+Games stream on Bzzr, with RSN available through a paid package priced at $100 per-season, or at no additional charge to authenticated subscribers of television providers who carry RSN.
 The team also announced that a package of at least 15 games–mostly home games on Fridays—would be syndicated to broadcast television stations via partnerships with Gray Media and Nexstar Media Group.
 KDAF in Dallas will serve as the flagship station.